StackStorm/st2docs/docs/source/upgrade_notes.rst

   reserved, and cannot be used for pack names or pack references, to avoid conflict between the global override file and individual pack override files.

+* On RockyLinux/CentOS/RHEL 8 the ST2 python version has changed from python 3.6 to python 3.8.

 .. _ref-upgrade-notes-v3-6:

 |st2| v3.6